How to Collaborate with Influencers – and When to Let Them Go

 Reasons to stop collaborating with an influencer

-So before you can part ways, you and your team need to understand why.
+So before you part ways, you and your team should take a moment to understand why.

 Bad or fake influencers

-The most obvious reason why you would stop working with an influencer is if you discover that they’ve forged their success by purchasing followers, likes, and comments.
-If you look closely, fake influencers are often easy to spot.
+The most apparent reason to stop working with an influencer is if you discover that they’ve forged their success by purchasing followers, likes, and comments.
+If you look closely, fake influencers are easy to spot.

-Also, some influencers might have gained a lot of followers the right way, but they’re not connected with that audience.
+Also, some influencers might not connect meaningfully with their audience even though they gained their following honestly.
 As a result, their engagement is low, and their campaign performance is poor.

-Lastly, a bad influencer could be one who is unusually difficult to work with.
-They fail to work as a team, or they come across as entitled and rude.
-If you and your team get “bad vibes” from an influencer, that’s often a sign that you need to end your professional relationship with them.
+Lastly, a poor influencer could be unusually difficult to work with.
+They fail to work as a team player, or they come across as entitled and rude.
+If you and your team get “bad vibes” from an influencer, that could be a sign that you need to end your professional relationship with them.

 One-off influencer campaigns